astavri/astavri/README.md

 - 👋 Hi, I’m @astavri
 - 👀 I’m interested in SQL, Python, and Arduino IDE
-- 🌱 I’m currently learning python with intentions to implement it with SQL -I would like to learn more useful languages that could improve my chances of a career doing it fulltime.
+- 🌱 I’m currently learning python with intentions to implement it with SQL -I would like to learn more useful languages that could play a role in my work
 - 💞️ I’m looking to collaborate with those interested in webscraping and data analyis for the moment
-- 📫 How to reach me.. astavri@g

 I know
 Some Excel VBA